clearlinux/clear-linux-documentation/source/clear-linux/guides/network/network-bonding.rst

    `Address` contains an IP address that you assign to the logical interface.
    DHCP bonded interfaces are complex and outside the scope of this example.

-   `MTUBytes` must be the same on all slave interfaces and on the bonded interface for successful operation.
+   `MTUBytes` must be set to 9000 on all slave interfaces and on the bonded interface for successful jumbo frames operation.
+If `MTUBytes` is not the same on all interfaces, then the lowest value is used.

 #.
 Apply the new network configuration with the command: